fractal-analytics-platform/fractal-data/README.md

 This repository contains a simple server application made using [Express](https://expressjs.com/).

-The application has 2 endpoints:
+The application has 3 endpoints:

 - the endpoint `/files/{path-to-zarr}`, that serves the content of Zarr files checking user authorization.
 - the endpoint `/alive`, that returns the status of the service.
+- the optional endpoint `/vizarr`, that serves vizarr static files when the `VIZARR_STATIC_FILES_PATH` environment variable is set.

 > To run fractal-data you need to have an active instance of `fractal-server` and an active instance of `fractal-web`.
 You need to log-in to `fractal-web` from the browser using a user that has been authorized to see the vizarr files.
 Details about authorization are explained in the next section.